openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-hf.rst

      model = OVModelForCausalLM.from_pretrained(
          model_path,
-         ov_config={"DYNAMIC_QUANTIZATION_GROUP_SIZE": "64", "PERFORMANCE_HINT": "LATENCY"}
+         ov_config={"DYNAMIC_QUANTIZATION_GROUP_SIZE": "64"}
      )

   .. note::

-     As of release 2024.3, dynamic quantization is not enabled for the BF16 inference.
+     As of release 2024.3, dynamic quantization is not enabled for BF16 inference.

 * **KV-cache quantization** allows lowering the precision of Key and Value cache in LLMs.